kixxauth/enginemill/docs/current/reference/http.md

 ```
 In most POST, PUT, and PATCH requests the "content-length" and "content-type"
 headers will be set for you based on your use of `json`, `form`, or `body`.

+__encoding__ - A String or null indicating the encoding to use when parsing the response.
+A null value will cause the HTTP body to be set as a Buffer.
+A string like 'utf8' will cause the HTTP body to be set as a String. (default: null)

 __body__ - Buffer or String for PATCH, POST and PUT requests.
 ```CoffeeScript